Avinava/vscode-dev-pack-salesforce/README.md

 4. Click on Install
 5. Reload Visual Studio Code to complete the installation.

+## Automatic Theme and Icon Setup

+On the first installation, Dev Pack for Salesforce automatically sets the following themes and icons:

+- Icon theme: `vscode-icons`
+- Color theme: `One Dark Pro Darker`

+This setup is only done the first time the extension is installed.
+Feel free to change after the initial setup.

 ## Automatic Package Detection and Installation

 Dev Pack for Salesforce automatically detects and prompts you to install the following required npm packages if they are not already installed: